boozallen/aissemble/README.md

 ## Configurations

-For details on using the configuration tool, please consult our [Configuring Your Environment guidance (LINK COMING SOON)](https://boozallen.github.io/aissemble/current-dev/configurations.html).
+For details on using the configuration tool, please consult our [Configuring Your Environment guidance](https://boozallen.github.io/aissemble/aissemble/current/configurations.html).

 ## Build